ScottLogic/blog/_posts/2024-05-16-navigating-knowledge-graphs-creating-cypher-queries-with-llms.md

 This prompt was not all thought of completely at once and was an iterative process that evolved as I asked different questions, found that it would return the wrong thing and then added in a new line to help get what I wanted.
 This seems to be a common process that occurs when [prompt engineering](https://en.wikipedia.org/wiki/Prompt_engineering) and it seems that you could continue to iterate for a very long time until your prompt is perfect.

-*It is worth noting that the additional semantic meaning in the prompt is not extensive in this simple application.
-To give the LLM a much better chance of predicting the next token, we can provide the underlying meaning behind each node and relationship in the graph.*
+*It is worth noting that the additional semantic help in the prompt is not extensive in this simple application.
+To give the LLM a much better chance of predicting the next token, we can provide the underlying meaning behind each node and relationship in the graph.
+This can therefore be improved by being as detailed and explicit as possible (You could even use an LLM to provide these details!).
+The less room for interpretation that is given, the better the response will likely be.*

 So, what do we get back from this prompt when we make the LLM call?